Does My Dog Have Separation Anxiety?

 - Toileting inside

 Anxious dogs can find themselves so stressed out when alone that they will wee or poo right there in your house, even when they’re usually housetrained.
-Apart from being unsanitary, this can even lead to some dogs developing coprophagia – in other words, they’ll start eating their own poo.
+Apart from being unsanitary, this can even lead to some dogs starting to eat their own poo.
 That’s some bad breath even a dental chew can’t solve.

 - Compulsive behaviours

 A compulsive behaviour means a repeated action that doesn’t have a purpose.
 They’re usually caused by anxiety or stress.
-Compulsive behaviours in dogs include spinning/tail chasing, biting at the air or flies, pacing and circling, and self-mutilation like chewing or excessive licking.
+Your dog might show this kind of behaviour by spinning/tail chasing, biting at the air or flies, pacing, or self-mutilation (chewing themselves or licking/grooming too much).

 Home should be the place where your dog feels safest.
 If they’re frequently trying – or succeeding – to make a break for it, separation anxiety can be the cause.
 Look for teeth and claw damage around exit points like doors and windows for a sign of this behaviour.

 Other signs of separation anxiety in dogs include:

 Does my dog have separation anxiety or a medical condition?